prichelle/integration.github.io/_posts/2020-07-14-DP-operators.md

   - a service account **dp-operator-default-datapower-operator** to run the operator
   - a clusterrole for the operator: "dp-operator-default-datapower-operator" ``` kubectl get clusterrole | grep -i datapower ```
   - a clusterrolebinding "dp-operator-default-datapower-operator" to link the serviceaccount to the clusterrole. ``` kubectl get clusterrolebinding | grep -i datapower ```
-  - an operator is deployed into your namespace.
+  - an operator into the namespace.

 To check the operator, the following command can be used:
 ```
 kubectl get po | grep datapower